schluppeck/dafni/matlab_timeseries/Readme.md

 ### A puzzle

-The plot you will have produced in Matlab may look something like the following.
+The plot you will have produced in Matlab may look something like the following (the data here is actually from a previous run... so not perfectly the same, but the logic still counts:)

 ![matlab timeseries](timeseries_scan401+40+15+15.png)